mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

 Note: all number values are 32-bit integer values.
 They are at a small enough resolution that integer values are sufficient.

+For text commands, the maximum message size to the arduino is 35 bytes (currently).
+The maximum message size from the arduino to the host is 75 bytes (currently) for a single message.

+For binary commands, the maximum message size to the arduino is 12 bytes (currently).
+The maximum message size from the arduino to the host is 24 bytes (currently).

 ### Supported text commands

 None yet.